 Personally I'm using 1-2 extensions, but nothing more.
-Maybe if everything was collected under one gigantic extension app and featues could be turned on or off. 🤔
+Maybe everything should be collected under one gigantic extension application with the ability of turning individual features on or off?

 You might feel the urge to implement your own extension.
 Not a problem.
 Here are some really amazing resources, to teach you how to make an Xcode plugin.

 Both of these articles are very great ones, I don't want to get into the details of building an Xcode source editor extension, you should just go read (watch) them and start building your own stuff. 😉

 You should check out my favorite continuous integration & delivery service, because those guys at Bitrise are creating a truly amazing piece of software.
 It's time to automate your development workflow: save your time, try Bitrise!Sign up for FREE Thank you for your support